kuhuhalder/kuhuhalder/README.md

 - Hobbies

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning about
+- :palm I’m currently learning about
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about Art,
 - 📫 Connect withLinkedIn